-- How many times have you wear it this year?
+How many times have you worn it this year?

 After oil, fashion is among the second most polluting industries today.
 Opting for a slow fashion closet means being conscious of the fashion choices we make such as questioning how the clothes we wear are manufactured and who made them?
 Eco-friendly clothing might be a bit more expensive than the regular stuff you will find in the big retail stores.
 However, the clothes, shoes or accessories you buy will probably last for years as it’s better quality.

 Also, choosing ethically made clothes means we are not only buying less but we are also contributing to improving the all fashion industry supply chain.
 People are paid fairly for their work and we are not contributing to global pollution, which is giving us a great feeling.

 In the long run, you will save money as you do not have to buy too many fashion pieces every 2 months.
 At the same time, the more we shop from these ethical & eco brands, the more we are creating a demand.
 Then it will be more and more affordable to create ecological garments because more money will go to the research of new raw materials made from recycled fibers.